 Conclusion

 A component test must explicitly describe a real use case.
-To do that, it is important to make it as independent as possible of the implementation.
-This article shows a way to go from a test highly coupled to the implementation to a more functional and concise one.
+To do that, it is crucial to make it as independent as possible from the implementation.
+This article shows a way to go from a test that is highly coupled to the implementation to a more functional and concise one.